khushiraj-hash/Bulldozer-Price-Prediction/README.md

 * Perform more extensive feature engineering.
 * Build a preprocessing pipeline using Scikit-learn Pipelines.
 * Deploy the trained model as a web application.

----

-## 🙏 Acknowledgements

-This project was completed as part of the **Complete A.I. & Machine Learning, Data Science Bootcamp** by **Andrei Neagoie** and **Daniel Bourke**, using the Blue Book for Bulldozers dataset for educational purposes.